haripalbaluja/String-to-Binary-Converter/README.md

 5. To connect with the Postgresql database, follow this [guide](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04) here

-6. Now, when creating a USER for the database, match the database name, username and password from *DATABASE* Section in the *settings.py* file

-7. For python 3, install virtual environment using
+6. For python 3, install virtual environment using
 ```
 sudo pip3 install virtualenv
 ```
-8. Move into the directory of the cloned django project
+7. Move into the directory of the cloned django project

 ```
  cd ~/(project_name)
 ```

-9. create a virtual environment to store our Django project's Python requirements by typing:
+8. create a virtual environment to store our Django project's Python requirements by typing:
 ```
 $ virtualenv myprojectenv
 ```

-10. Activate virtual environment using
+9. Activate virtual environment using
 ```
 $ source myprojectenv/bin/activate
 ```

-11. you can install Django with pip
+10. you can install Django with pip
 ```
 $ pip3 install django
 ```

-12. Install the psycopg2 package
+11. Install the psycopg2 package
 ```
 $ pip install django psycopg2
 ```